-1. Bill Number er: HB1835-S1 House of Origi in \square Introduced Substitute Engrossed Second House In Committee \boxtimes Substitute Enrolled 2.
-Patron: Gilbert 3.
-3. Committee: General Laws and Technology 4.
-Title: Virginia Public Procurement Act (VPPA); methods of procurement; job order contracting and cooperative procurement
+1. Bill Number er: SB1371-H1 House of Orig in 🗌 Introduced Substitute Engrossed Second House In Committee $\boxtimes$ Substitute Enrolled 2.
+Patron: Ruff 3.
+Committee: : General Laws 4.
+Title: Virginia Public Procurement Act (VPPA); methods of procurement; job order contracting and cooperative procurement.

 5. Summary: Clarifies that small purchase procedures include the procurement of construction and that any such procedures shall not waive compliance with the Uniform State Building Code.
-The bill also increases contract amounts for job order contracting and provides that (i) order splitting with the intent of keeping a job order under the maximum dollar amounts prescribed is prohibited, (ii) no public body shall issue or use a job order solely for the purpose of procuring professional architectural or engineering services, and (iii) job order contracting shall not be used for construction, maintenance, or asset management services for a highway, bridge, tunnel, or overpass.
-The bill clarifies the provisions of the VPPA related to cooperative procurement and requires that by October 1, 2017, the Department of Small Business and Supplier Diversity, public institutions of higher education having level 2 or 3 authority under the Restructured Higher Education Financial and Administrative Operations Act of 2005, any state agency utilizing job order contracting, and the Virginia Association of Counties, the Virginia Municipal League, and the Virginia Association of Governmental Purchasing on behalf of local public bodies working cooperatively report their respective experiences and findings relating to the appropriateness and effectiveness of job order contracting in general, the job order project cost limitations as added by this bill, and the architectural and professional engineering term contract limits to the Chairmen of the House Committee on General Laws and the Senate Committee on General Laws and Technology.
+The bill also increases contract amounts for job order contracting and provides that (i) order splitting with the intent of keeping a job order under the maximum dollar amounts prescribed is prohibited, (ii) no public body shall procure architectural or engineering services through a job order contract, and (iii) job order contracting shall not be used for construction, maintenance, or asset management services for a highway, bridge, tunnel, or overpass.
+In addition, the bill removes the requirement that a determination be made in advance by a public body and set forth in writing that competitive sealed bidding is either not practicable or not fiscally advantageous to the public, in order for goods, services, or insurance to be procured by competitive negotiation.
+The bill clarifies provisions of the VPPA related to cooperative procurement and requires that by October 1, 2017, the Department of Small Business and Supplier Diversity, public institutions of higher education having level 2 or 3 authority under the Restructured Higher Education Financial and Administrative Operations Act of 2005, any state agency utilizing job order contracting, and the Virginia Association of Counties, the Virginia Municipal League, and the Virginia Association of Governmental Purchasing on behalf of local public bodies cooperatively report their respective experiences and findings relating to the appropriateness and effectiveness of job order contracting in general, the job order project cost limitations as added by this bill, and the architectural and professional engineering term contract limits to the Chairmen of the House Committee on General Laws and the Senate Committee on General Laws and Technology.
 The bill further provides that its provisions shall not apply to any solicitation issued or contract awarded before July 1, 2015, except that the provisions of subsection B of § 2.2-4303.2, as added by this bill, shall apply to any renewal of a job order contract.
 The bill contains numerous technical amendments and is a recommendation of the General Laws Special Joint Subcommittee Studying the Virginia Public Procurement Act.

-The Senate General Laws and Technology Committee substitute provides that no public body shall issue or use a job order contract solely for the purpose of receiving professional architectural or engineering services; however, such services may be included in a job order if they are incidental and directly related to the job and do not exceed \$25,000 per job order or \$75,000 per contract term.
-This is a change from the introduced version and the version passed by the House, which prohibited procurement of architectural or engineering services through a job order contract.
+Both the version passed by the Senate and the House General Laws Committee substitute provide that no public body shall issue or use a job order contract solely for the purpose of receiving professional architectural or engineering services; however, such services may be included in a job order if they are incidental and directly related to the job and do not exceed \$25,000 per job order or \$75,000 per contract term.
+This is a change from the introduced version of the bill, which prohibited procurement of architectural or engineering services through a job order contract.

-Both the version passed by the House and the substitute of the Senate General Laws and Technology Committee establish certain construction procurement reporting requirements, expiring July 1, 2017, for construction projects of public bodies in excess of \$1 million that are procured by a method other than competitive sealed bidding.
-The Senate General Laws and Technology Committee substitute excludes transportation-related construction projects from the reporting requirements.
+Both the version passed by the Senate and the substitute of the House General Laws Committee establish certain construction procurement reporting requirements for construction projects of public bodies in excess of \$1 million that are procured by a method other than competitive sealed bidding.

-The substitute of the Senate General Laws and Technology Committee requires the State Corporation Commission to develop a process for the administrative review of complaints from vendors and contractors involving its procurement decisions by December 1, 2015.
+The substitute of the House General Laws Committee requires the State Corporation Commission to develop a process for the administrative review of its procurement decisions by December 1, 2015.